qmk/qmk_firmware/docs/features/led_indicators.md

 ### Example of user LED update implementation

-This is an incomplete example will play a sound if Caps Lock is turned on or off.
+This is an incomplete example that will play a sound if Caps Lock is turned on or off.
 It returns `true` to allow keyboard LED function to maintain their state.

 ```c
 #ifdef AUDIO_ENABLE